cnulatienpo/Art-School-Refugee/README.md

 `saveToDesktop` to store images on the user's desktop instead.
 Filenames follow the pattern `messhall_sketch_###.png` or `.jpg` and automatically increment so existing files are not overwritten.

+## Session Upload Server

+A small Node.js + Express server receives session data from the Mess Hall and stores it in MongoDB Atlas.

+1. Copy `.env.example` to `.env` and fill in your `MONGO_URI`.
+2. Run `npm install` to install dependencies.
+3. Start the server with `node server.js`.

+The server listens on `/api/messhall/upload` and returns `{ "status": "ok" }` when data is successfully stored.